Sustainable Development Goals and Nigeria: Background

 Nigeria became a member of the United Nations (UN) on 7 October 1960.
 Nigeria is the most populous nation in Africa and has the seventh-highest population in the world.
 Nigeria gained independence on 1 October 1960.
 In 2012, Nigeria contributed the fifth largest number of peacekeepers to United Nations peacekeeping operations.

 The SDGs or Project 2030 is a global call to put an end to poverty, secure the planet and ensure that everyone enjoys peace and prosperity by 2030.
 It was adopted by 193 countries with Nigeria as one of its country members.
 The SDGs are a set of seventeen interconnected goals which have targets with at least one or two indicators for each target.
 The implementation of "Global Goals" for all kicked off in January 2015.
 Its objectives are to ensure social inclusion, protect the environment and foster economic growth.
 Governments, private sector, research, academia and civil society organizations (CSOs) receive support from the UN as the SDGs encourage partnerships.
 It ensures the right choices are adopted now to improve life for future generations in a sustainable way.
 The SDGs are blueprints for the world to experience peace and prosperity at the fullest by 2030.

 According to an agreement between the Nigerian government and the United Nations, it aims to align its development priorities in partnership with CSOs and the private sector to achieve the SDGs together.
 Agenda 2030 is designed to build a sustainable world around the five P's, namely; People, Planet, Prosperity, Peace, and Partnerships, which span across the 17 SDGs.
 In 2017, Nigeria was among 44 member countries of the United Nations to present its Voluntary National Review (VNR) on the implementation of the 2030 Agenda and the SDGs at the High-level Political Forum on Sustainable Development (HLPF).
 The government, non-governmental organizations, and academic institutions are working towards these goals in Nigeria.

 Progress on selected SDGs

 Goal 3 - Good Health and Well-Being

-According to the United Nations, at least 400 million people in Nigeria lack access to basic healthcare and 40% have no social protection.
+According to the United Nations, at least 400 million people lack access to basic healthcare and 40% have no social protection.
 The Sustainable Development Goals aim to reduce neglected tropical diseases, AIDS, hepatitis, water-borne diseases and other communicable diseases.
 The Nigeria Economic Recovery and Growth Plan was launched to align the SDGs with a target of 2030.
 Among the goals is to reduce the maternal mortality ratio to 70/100,000 live births.